 “We didn't perform.
 Our normal passing game wasn’t as fluent and we kept giving the ball away.
 We didn't keep the ball like Manchester United usually do.

 “We only had one or two shots on goal, which is also disappointing.
 We will have to look at the game, work on it and get ready for Sunday.”

-United had a penalty claim turned down against Wigan when the ball struck Maynor Figueroa's arm following a cross from Phil Jones.
-While Giggs feels the wrong call was made, the 38-year-old believes his side are still owed a decision after claiming 'a couple' have gone against the champion earlier this season.
+United has a penalty claim turned down against Wigan when the ball struck Maynor Figueroa's arm following a cross from Phil Jones.
+While Giggs feels the wrong call was made, the 38-year-old believes his side are still owed a decision after claiming 'a couple' have gone against the champions earlier this season.